The Story of "Earn It!"

 Warwood Tool made their way in to this equation by being the US Military supplier of the Trenching Mattocks that the soldiers would use to dig the trenches.
 This tool was similar in design to a modern day pick mattock.
 It had a forged steel head that weighed approximately 3-4 lbs, and came with a detachable, slip on hickory handle that was between 24”-36” long (depending on the model).
 The handle was tapered so the head could slide down the handle to come off for easier packing and carrying, and then could be quickly slipped back on and fastened for digging.

-Back in the trenches, the soldiers needed a weapon to give them an advantage over their opponents...They found such an improvised piece in the handle of the
+Back in the trenches, the soldiers needed a weapon to give them an advantage over their opponents in hand to hand combat...They found such an improvised piece in the handle of their Trenching Mattocks

 When we learned of this story at Warwood Tool we were humbled, honored, inspired, and left in awe of the men and women in our armed forces.
 Making hand tools pales in comparison to the work done defending a nation, but “Earning It!” every day, and making the absolute best hand tools we can make is our small contribution to those men and women.
 We carry the phrase “Earn It!” through everything we do…It’s how we keep their tradition alive in our plant, and it inspires us to be better every day.